microsoft/playwright/docs/src/api/class-apirequestcontext.md

 async def run(playwright: Playwright):
     # This will launch a new browser, create a context and page.
 When making HTTP
     # requests with the internal APIRequestContext (e.g. `context.request` or `page.request`)
-    # it will automatically set the cookies to the browser page and vise versa.
+    # it will automatically set the cookies to the browser page and vice versa.
     browser = await playwright.chromium.launch()
     context = await browser.new_context(base_url="https://api.github.com")
     api_request_context = context.request